One that allows you to work together

 Now you can buy that winning Euro Millions Lottery Ticket!! :)

-It sets out how you've decided to divide your marital assets, debts, pensions, and income post divorce.
+A Consent Order is court-approved legally binding document, that sets out how you've agreed to divide your assets, debts, pensions, and income after divorce.

 2. Do we really need a Consent Order?